3: DNA Profiling

 Use the provided DNA gel profile to determine paternity.
 Each band in the gel corresponds to a DNA fragment.
 Fragments are inherited; thus, the child's DNA will have overlapping fragments with the true father.

-Click to show RFLP Forensic DNA Analysis (EASY) example problem
+Click to show Identifying RFLP Forensic DNA Analysis Results (EASY, 4 Suspects) example problem

 The Question